 Jeff and I just spent a wonderful weekend away with friends that finished with a visit to the Western Railway Museum in Suisun, California.
 There we rode a streetcar and an interurban electric train along the railway.
 I took loads of photos with my iPhone, most throughout the car house filled with historic electric-powered rail vehicles.
 My favorite images were close-up shots of sections of the trains.
 Some of these photos will make great digital collage backgrounds as well as backdrops for quotes and other text.
 These would also make great wall decor in the form of wood block mounted photos or canvas prints.
 So, next time you’re out and about with a camera, even one built into your phone, close in and snap some interesting compositions to create a library of beautiful imagery for your own projects!

 Hi, I’m Cathe (pronounced the same as Cathy).
 I’m a graphic designer, crafter, creative blogger, & flea market enthusiast.
-I live just north of San Francisco in lovely Petaluma, California with my husband, Mr. Wonderful & our 3 awesome teenagers.
+I live just north of San Francisco in lovely Petaluma, California with my husband and our three college kids.

 JustSomethingIMade.com is where I share creative ideas, crafty projects, original designs, artistic inspiration, product reviews and loads of free stuff!
 Thanks for visiting!